Canardoux/flutter_sound/doc/pages/guides/guides_streams.md

 * [This example](https://github.com/canardoux/flutter_sound/blob/master/flutter_sound/example/lib/streams/streams.dart)
 * [This example](hhttps://github.com/Canardoux/flutter_sound/blob/master/flutter_sound/example/lib/livePlaybackWithoutBackPressure/live_playback_without_back_pressure.dart) shows how to play Live data, without Back Pressure from Flutter Sound
-* [This example](https://github.com/Canardoux/flutter_sound/blob/master/flutter_sound/example/lib/soundEffect/sound_effect.dart) shows how to play some real time sound effects.

 --------------------

 ## Notes :

-{% include note.html content="Note: Floating Point PCM data is not yet supported on Android and Web.
-It is actually only implemented on iOS." %}
+{% include note.html content="Note: Floating Point PCM data is not yet supported on Android.
+It is actually only implemented on iOS and Web." %}

-{% include note.html content="Note: Non interleaved PCM data is not yet supported on Android and Web.
-It is actually only implemented on iOS." %}
+{% include note.html content="Note: Non interleaved PCM data is not yet supported on Android.
+It is actually only implemented on iOS and Web." %}

-{% include note.html content="Note: Non interleaved Int16 PCM data is not yet supported on iOS.
+{% include note.html content="Note: Non interleaved Int16 PCM data is not yet supported on iOS and Web.
 It is only implemented with codec.pcmFloat32." %}

 {% include note.html content="Note: This functionnality needs, at least, an Android SDK &gt;= 21.
 This new functionnality works better with Android minSdk &gt;= 23, because previous SDK was not able to do UNBLOCKING `write`." %}